Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 Would you consider learning a new language before traveling again?

 Absolutely!
-This experience taught me the importance of knowing at least some basic phrases in the local language.
-I plan to take language classes or use language apps before my next trip to enhance my travel experience and make communication smoother.
+This experience taught me the importance of knowing at least some basics of the local language.
+I plan to take language classes or use language learning apps before my next trip to enhance my travel experience and connect better with locals.

 Band 6-7